 - (1) The FVTPL classification was elected for securities backing insurance contract liabilities to substantially reduce any accounting mismatch arising from changes in fair value of these assets and changes in the value of their related insurance contract liabilities.
 If this election had not been made and instead the FVOCI classification was selected, there would be an accounting mismatch because changes in insurance contract liabilities are recognized in net income rather than in OCI. - (2) Primarily includes assets classified as debt securities carried at amortized cost, investment properties, and equity method accounted investments. - (3) The methodologies used in determining fair values of invested assets are described in Note 3. - (4) The Company, through its wholly-owned subsidiary, ML Management, holds an equity stake in Sierra Crest Investment Management, LLC.
-Investments in associates accounted for using the equity method are initially recognized at cost. - (5) Asset management investments pledged as collateral for outstanding credit facilities totaled \$nil as at December 31, 2021. - (6) Other invested assets primarily include structured securities and loan receivables.
+Investments in associates accounted for using the equity method are initially recognized at cost. - (5) The MLC US Holdings Credit Facility is collateralized by assets held by MLC US Holdings, including investments totaling \$22.8 million as at December 31, 2021. - (6) Other invested assets primarily include structured securities and loan receivables.